Rideshare Accident Settlement Calculator (Uber & Lyft)

 How does Uber and Lyft insurance work after an accident?

-Uber and Lyft carry a $1 million commercial liability policy that covers passengers, pedestrians, and other drivers when a ride is actively in progress (Period 3).
-During Period 2 (driver has accepted a ride but hasn't picked up the passenger), the same $1M policy applies.
-During Period 1 (app is on, waiting for a ride request), coverage drops to $50,000 per person / $100,000 per accident in liability and $25,000 in property damage.
+Uber and Lyft carry a $1 million commercial liability policy that covers passengers, pedestrians, and other drivers when a ride is in progress (Period 3).
+The same $1M policy applies during Period 2, when the driver has accepted a ride but hasn't picked up the passenger yet.
+During Period 1 (app on, waiting for a request), coverage drops to $50,000 per person and $100,000 per accident in liability, plus $25,000 in property damage.
 If the app is off, only the driver's personal auto insurance applies.

 Who is liable in a rideshare accident — the driver, Uber/Lyft, or both?